palmprang/SQL_WalmartSalesAnalysis/README.md

 ### Finance
 1. What is the total revenue by month?
 2. What month had the largest COGS?
-3. What product line had the largest gorss profit?
+3. What product line had the largest gross profit?

 ### Sales
 1. Number of sales made in each time of the day per weekday